VincentClark/FakeStore/README.md

 ## To Build Video-Player

-### To start dev server
+- navigate to fakestore-videoplayer
+- npm run build
+- copy the files from the build folder to fakestore-rearend/video_build

 ### Now requires mongodb
-Instructions to come.
+video db: fs-videodb
+collection: video_stubs
+see - fakestore-rearend/notes.txt on how to work with the mongodb collection

 ## To Enter Project
 Once it is set up, go to "Video 'Shorts'" > FSPlayer Everything else is under construction.
 #### **NOTE** there are no enviornment dependincies as of 5/24/2021
 1. navigate to fakestore_rearend
 1. npm start
+1. If the current videoplayer build is in the video_build directory everything you need is present.

-### Testing Video Service
+## Testing Video Service

 1. start rearend server
-1. In your web browser navigate to (http://localhost:3000/videos/videofiles?videosrc=testvideo1)
+1. In your web browser navigate to (http://localhost:8080/videos/videofiles?videosrc=testvideo1)
 1. To change video to second test replace the value in videosrc to ScrubJay_20210511.mp4
 1. If you would like to add a video ensue that it is .mp4 and place it in fakestore_rearend/server/media_library/videos_available
 1. ENSUER THAT YOU ADD ANY TEST VIDEOS TO .gitignore

+- Check to see if it is working */videos/dir
+    - expected result: directroy listing
+- */videos/videolist
+    - expected result: static json list
+- */videos/videofiles?videosrc=srubjay
+    - expected result: video of scrubjay
+- */vieos/video_stub
+    - expected result: mongodb of listed video stubs to power /video/fFS5VideoPlayer
+- */videos/videouploader

 ## Adding Videos